-This review includes Seedlip Grove 42 recipes and attempts to use it as a substitute in more non-alcoholic cocktails, while documenting the whole process.
+This Seedlip Grove 42 review attempts to use the spirit as a substitute in non-alcoholic cocktails, while documenting the whole process.
 Hopefully these results and taste tests will help you decide how best to use it in your drinks at home.

 There is no doubt where Seedlip found its inspiration for Grove 42, because it tastes like an orange grove in a bottle.
 The aromatics are strong, and a little will go a long way: sweet orange, blood orange – ripe citrus all around.